Donders-Institute/bidscoin/docs/workflow.rst

     usage: bidseditor.py [-h] [-b BIDSMAP] [-t TEMPLATE] bidsfolder

     This application launches a graphical user interface for editing the bidsmap that is produced by the bidsmapper.
 You can edit the BIDS data types and entities until all run-items have a meaningful and nicely readable BIDS output name.
-The (saved) bidsmap.yaml output file will be used by the bidscoiner to do the conversion conversion of the source data to BIDS.
+The (saved) bidsmap.yaml output file will be used by the bidscoiner to do the conversion of the source data to BIDS.

     You can hoover with your mouse over items to get help text (pop-up tooltips).